 Over 1,500 varieties of flowering plants are found in Smoky Mountains National Park and May is one of the best months of the year to see most of them.
 Don’t forget to take your camera with you to take some pictures of the Smokies’ spectacular spring wildflowers.

 During the second week of May, nearby Dollywood Splash Country opens up, so you can have a great time in this Smoky Mountains water park – it is a great place to visit with kids.
+This is the perfect launchpad for a road trip through the deep south!

 7. Great Sand Dunes National Park